jellyfin/jellyfin-mpv-shim/README.md

 Please also note that the on-screen controller for MPV (if available) cannot change the audio and subtitle track configurations for transcoded media.
 It also cannot load external subtitles.
-You must either [use the menu](https://github.com/jellyfin/jellyfin-desktop#menu) or the application you casted from.
+You must either [use the menu](https://github.com/jellyfin/jellyfin-mpv-shim#menu) or the application you casted from.

 Please note the following issues with controlling SyncPlay:
- - The desktop client can join SyncPlay groups from the web app's menu, but not create them.
  - If you attempt to join a SyncPlay group when casting to MPV Shim, it will play the media but it will not activate SyncPlay.
-     - You can, however, proceed to activate SyncPlay [using the menu within MPV](https://github.com/jellyfin/jellyfin-desktop#menu).
+     - You can, however, proceed to activate SyncPlay [using the menu within MPV](https://github.com/jellyfin/jellyfin-mpv-shim#menu).
- - If you would like to create a group or join a group for currently playing media, [use menu within MPV](https://github.com/jellyfin/jellyfin-desktop#menu).
+ - If you would like to create a group or join a group for currently playing media, [use menu within MPV](https://github.com/jellyfin/jellyfin-mpv-shim#menu).
  - SyncPlay as of 10.7.0 is new and kind of fragile.
 You may need to rejoin or even restart the client.
 Please report any issues you find.

 Music playback sort-of works, but repeat, shuffle, and gapless playback have not been implemented and